Gear

 The one that I have you can’t buy anymore, so the link is to a nice, shiny Hoodman Loupe, a very popular brand in the photography world.

 Yes, really.
-A painter’s pole.
-I have used this on a number of shoots and in a number of unique locations.
+I have used a painter’s pole on several shoots and inunique locations.
 Check out my blog for some tales of unusual uses of painter’s poles!
+This is a link to the 3m one.

-And you need an adaptor that screws into the tripod thread on the base of your camera – see bwlow.
+And you need an adaptor that screws into the tripod thread on the base of your camera – see below.

-And this thing is quite handy for, erm, painting….
+And this thing is also quite handy for painting.

 You will need one of these as well.
-This screws into the tripod hread, and then into the painters pole.
+This screws into the tripod head, and then into the painter’s pole.

 Eclipse lens cleaning solution

-The only cleanng solution that I use is this.
-It lasts ages, and I use it to clean the front and rear lens elements of my lenses, and everything else.
+The only cleaning solution that I use is this.
+It lasts ages, and I use it to clean the front and rear lens elements of my lenses and everything else.
+Here is the big bottle.

 Pec Pads (Pack of 100)

 These are the cleaning cloths that I use with the Eclipse cleaning solution.
-And they also double up as padding when I am travelling – I wedge them between my precious camera and the side pocket.
+They also double up as padding when I am travelling – I wedge them between my precious camera and the side pocket.
+You get 100 pads in a pack like this.

 Peak Design Wrist Strap

 I love these.
-I do not use neck straps, I hold my camera in my hand when it is not on my tripod secured using one of these chaps so I don’t drop my camera.
+I do not use neck straps, but I hold my camera in my hand when it is not on my tripod.
+I secure itusing one of these chaps so I don’t drop my camera.

 Lee Big Stopper ND Filter Kit

-Not cheap, but look after it and it will last you a lifetime.
+It’s not cheap, but look after it, and it will last you a lifetime.
+Yes, the Lee Big Stopper is a big stopper!

-I absolutely love my 10 stop ND filter, meaning that I can change the shutter spped from 1/60th second without the filter to 15 seconds with the filter and still get the correct exposure.
+I love my ten-stop ND filter, meaning I can change the shutter speed from 1/60th second without the filter to 15 seconds with the filter and still get the correct exposure.

-I use this to flatten the sea, any water features really, and also to blur clouds.
+I use this to flatten the sea and any water features and blur clouds.
 And I can do this in broad daylight!

 B&W Circular polarising filter

-The only other filter that I use is this one.
-I use it to get rod of reflections, and also to give extra saturation.
+The only other filter that I use is this one – the B+W Basic Circular Polarising Filter.
+I use it to get rid of reflections and give extra saturation.

 An awesome filter.